Mira0507/squidpy_masking/WORKLOG.rst

     - notes
         - Python scripts in both `Rmd` and `ipynb` ended up being killed
         - It appears to be associated with a memory shortage on my Macbook with 32B memory
-        - I need to rerun using cropped images
+        - Images need to be cropped when running locally

 - Update the script converting image from `vsi` to `tif`
     - conda env: `env`